Totchinuko/apiconan.totchinuko.fr/phv2.md

 When setting up a decoration blueprint to use the system, all you have to do is add a component and configure it:
 <img src="img/screenshot/PHV2_SetupComponent.png"  style="max-width:200px;margin:10px;"/>

+!> For Light color/intensity controls, you must override the function `RegisterDynamicLights` to deactivate the Dynamic Light Subsystem.
+Override the function, and remove the call to parent.
+Leave empty.

 ## Setup the various tables

 Merge into the following tables.
 See screen captures for details about their content.